Why Is Anything Conscious?: Back to Foundations

 $\mathfrak{h}$ implies a set $\Pi_\mathfrak{h}$ of policies, and not all of those policies will constrain outputs the same way given new inputs.
 Some policies will ``generalise'' to imply fit behaviour in unfamiliar circumstances, meaning correct outputs given a new set of inputs.
 If those policies imply fit behaviour given new inputs, then the organism will remain fit.
 An organism learns fit behaviour by learning $\pi \in \Pi_\mathfrak{h}$ such that $\pi \in \Pi_\mu$.

 \begin{quote}

 \end{quote}

 Earlier work \cite{bennett2023b} showed that the optimal strategy to adapt as fast as possible\footnote{Meaning to converge on a fit policy given the smallest history possible, to realise fit behaviour.} is to prefer ``weaker'' policies, meaning those with larger extensions.
 The policy which generated outputs $O$ given inputs $I$ is most efficiently identified by constructing a policy $\pi$ such that $\pi$ generates $O$ from $I$, and $\pi$ implies the weakest constraint that can be implied while still generating $O$ from $I$.
-This means a system that does so will construct fit policies from a shorter history \cite{bennett2023c} than one that does not (see def.
-5 and proofs in appendix \cite{bennett2024appendices})\footnote{The effect of insufficiently weak representations can be observed in large language models like GPT-4 \cite{bennett2023d,gpt}, where they fail to make consistent statements about an object because represent it as multiple objects.}.
+This means a system that does so will construct fit policies from a shorter history \cite{bennett2023c} than one that does not.
+Full proofs are in the ESM.\footnote{The effect of insufficiently weak interpretations can be observed in large language models like GPT-3 and GPT-4 \cite{floridi2020,bennett2023d}, where they can fail to make consistent statements about an object because they represent it as multiple objects.}